double07killor/AgOpenNext-JonsPlayground/docs/governance/GOVERNANCE.md

 - File control and authorship requirements
 - Decision-making authority and review rules

 It does not govern the legal ownership of code or content.
-All work remains open under the project’s chosen license.

 ## 2. Organizational Structure